-Dense, cold water from the hypolimnion had limited entrainment with warm surface waters, and tended to sink rapidly to an intermediate depth close to a weak thermocline.
+Dense, cold water pumped from the hypolimnion had limited entrainment with warm surface waters, and tended to sink rapidly to an intermediate depth close to a weak thermocline.
 This could explain the localised effects on the lake thermal structure observed during the dye tracer study.
 Refinement of the device moorings, air flow rates, and protection from weed fouling may improve horizontal dispersion, increase entrainment and lead to more effective mixing of surface and bottom waters.
-In addition, the shallow depth of Rotoehu provides insufficient time for hypolimnetic water entrained in the upward plume to become air-saturated in transit.
-Combined with the intermediate-depth intrusion, the entrained waters retained their identity and appeared to have oxygen levels considerably lower than those of surface waters.
+In addition, previous modelling of the mixing devices by UoW found the shallow depth of Rotoehu provides insufficient time for hypolimnetic water entrained in the upward plume to become air-saturated in transit.